pbsf/helltriangle/README.md

 Interview challenge by Paulo Barros

 I choose to do this exercise in Python because I have not used the language in a long time, but I enjoy it.
-Aside from a limited experience with Python, I also never had the opportunity to use PyUnit either, so I figure that I could use this exercise to learn something new.
+Aside from my limited experience with Python, I also never had the opportunity to use PyUnit, so I figure that I could use this exercise to learn something new.
+The tests are done using PyUnit.

 This solution assumes that one of the bases of the equilateral triangle is on the bottom.